To detect and monitor muscle damage and to help diagnose conditions associated with muscle damage

 How is it used?

 The small amount of CK that is normally present in the blood comes primarily from skeletal muscles.
-Any condition that causes muscle damage and/or interferes with muscle energy production or use can cause an increase in CK.
+Conditions that cause muscle damage may lead to an increase in blood CK.
 For example, inflammation of muscles, called myositis, can increase CK concentrations.

 Rhabdomyolysis, a severe breakdown of skeletal muscle tissue that causes muscle pain, tenderness, weakness and swelling, is associated with significantly elevated levels of CK, often 100 times normal.
 Measurement of CK is used to assess the extent of muscle damage and to monitor its progress.

-Measurement of CK is often used as part of the investigation of patients with suspected muscular dystrophy.
+Measurement of CK is often used for the assessment of muscle related side effects from drugs such as statins and as part of the investigation of patients with suspected muscular dystrophy.

 When is it requested?